 The new daimyo lived on their estates, instead of leaving them to go live at court.
 The new land-owners invested in more efficient farming, with better strains of rice and more fertilizer and irrigation.
 Buddhist monasteries did a lot of the things the central government wasn’t doing: settling disputes, regulating marketplaces, helping old people, providing health care, and protecting people’s rights.

 Japan trades with India

-Now more people were richer than before.
 And sea routes were open to the Vijayanagara Empire in India.
+China was using Indonesia as a trading center.
 So there was more trade and more traders.
 Merchants grouped themselves into guilds or unions.
 They got more power.
 By the early 1500s, the emperors and shoguns had almost no power, and there were a lot of small wars.
 But most people in Japan were better off.